 Travels with V

-Meeting a hero!
+Meeting a true hero

 From Tissamaharama we travel west along the coast.
 By bus, of course.
-Our destination is Matara, one of the places that was hit hardest by the tsunami in 2004.
+Our destination is Matara, one of the cities that was hit hardest by the tsunami in 2004.
 It’s one of the country’s largest cities and a busy commercial hub.

 Dr Preem is, when we meet him, a nicely rounded man with a thoughtful glance behind his steel-rimmed glasses.
 When the most urgent work with the tsunami victims was done he started to worry about the children who had lost their parents to the waves.
 He opened an orphanage and a school for them, which later also received children who had other social problems, especially girls are taken care of here.